packagist/private-packagist-docs/docs/conductor/getting-started.md

 When you run into errors, troubleshoot and fix them.
 You can trigger the workflow again by restarting the CI verification task.
 The restart button is available after the first execution.

 ## How scheduling works

-- Navigate to the "Conductor" tab in your Private Packagist organization
-- Click on the name of your package

 The list shows groups of all available updates to be scheduled.
 Each group of updates is called a task.
 Conductor will schedule only one task at a time.
 All others are waiting for the task on top of the list to be successful or paused.
 Once Conductor schedules a task it sends a payload to your CI platform that triggers the workflow you just added.
 The payload contains the commands Composer will run to update a group of dependencies from your package.